-This house isn’t strictly a Halloween house either, but it certainly has spooky potential.
-This pattern is being developed as well.
-Just have a little patience with me.
-The Stone House with 3 Gables (officially, “La Maison en Pierre a Trois Pignons) is one of my favorites as well.
-Don’t you see the haunted potential in this little cardboard house?
+This house isn't strictly a Halloween house either, but it certainly has spooky potential.
+The Stone House with 3 Gables (officially, "La Maison en Pierre a Trois Pignons) is one of my favorites as well.
+Don't you see the haunted potential in this little cardboard house?
 The pattern is in the free library in the month of September 2020.
 Just make sure you have the password by subscribing to my newsletter.

 And finally, I wrote the 13 Days of Halloween Houses Challenge.
 All 13 of those houses have free PDF and SVG patterns in the library listed in September 2018.
 There's lots of haunted inspiration in that series.
 The photo below shows Vlad's Castle - Halloween house No. 13.

 So that's it for now (though I have many other houses on my website).
 I hope you will join me this season to make a miniature haunted houses out of paint and cardboard and glue and whatever else you can imagine.
 We'll have fun.